Listen to the story

 “Willy.
 He’s got a farm in Utah, and he’s lonely.
 I’m hoping that I’m what he’s looking for.”

 And I was hoping that Willy was what we were looking for.
 I wasn’t sure what that was.
-I guess somebody who had a full-time job, some savings and wouldn’t beat my mom would be a refreshing change.
+I guess somebody who had a full-time job, some savings and wouldn’t beat my Mom.
+That would be a refreshing change.

 We arrived at the farm as the sun barely peeked above the horizon.
 I smiled, looking at the green grass and the wooden horse fence.
 A black horse galloped towards the fence, and I stroked it.